yacitus/SSAuction/frontend/README.md

 ## Known Bugs
-- two teams can't have the same player in their nomination queue
 - don't display columns for buttons in Auction page table if no one is logged in to a team in the auction

 # To Test